mohitmishra786/TheCoreDump/_posts/2024-11-20-X86-Memory-Architecture-and-Memory-Mapping-Schemes.md

 ### Memory Segments in 32-bit Systems

+The 32-bit x86 architecture implements a segmented memory model where memory is divided into logical segments:

+#### Address Space Layout {#address-space-layout-32}

+In 32-bit systems, the virtual address space is limited to 4GB (2^32 bytes), which is divided between user space and kernel space.

+#### Memory Management Units {#memory-management-units-32}

+The 32-bit Memory Management Unit (MMU) handles virtual-to-physical address translation through page tables and segment descriptors.

 1. kseg3 (0.5 GBytes Mapped)
    - Address Range: 0xFFFF FFFF to 0xE000 0000
    - Purpose: Kernel mapped memory